David-Desmaisons/vue-ajax-handler/README.md

 Adapted from: https://adamwathan.me/renderless-components-in-vuejs/

-Perform an ajax call and delegate the rendering to the default slots.
+Perform an ajax call and delegate the rendering to:

+- `loading` slot when loading

+- the default slot passing data as parameter in case of success.

-Loading and error slot are used to display feedback when loading and in case of ajax error.
+- `error` slot in case of error passing error as parameter in case of error.

+This a generic library with no dependency on ajax library, so

-The component parent should provide a get function that will be called with the given url.
+  - The component parent should provide a get function that will be called with the given url.

 ```HTML
 <ajax-handler url="https://api.github.com/orgs/vuejs/repos">